tklebel/rOpenSci-blog/draft.md

 have mentioned in
 [issue #71](https://github.com/ropensci/jstor/issues/71).
 Another area where there is still some work is in adding a few more fields which could be extracted from the documents.
-This would involve some XPATH, but could be a good starting point if you are curious about how those work.
+This would involve some XPATH but could be a good starting point if you are curious about how those work.
 The corresponding issues are [#23](https://github.com/ropensci/jstor/issues/23) and [#32](https://github.com/ropensci/jstor/issues/32).